asuzuki-asuzuki/Ad-SpatialAnalysis_2024/TME scoring/STEP3-2_Detect_PMregions/README.md

 ```

-Visualisation of the distribution of Enrichment scores and the SPOTs that have passed the filter.
+Visualization of the distribution of enrichment scores and the spots that have passed the filter.

 <div align="center">
 <img src="./fig/Sub_DensityScorePlot_Proliferative.PNG" width="80%" >